Mercedes-Benz Stadium: Planning

 In May 2010, it was reported by multiple news outlets that the Atlanta Falcons were interested in replacing the Georgia Dome with a newly constructed open-air stadium, although at the time it was planned to retain the Georgia Dome to continue hosting non-NFL events.
 The team was pursuing a new stadium because of the team's desire to play outdoors, as well as Falcons team owner Arthur Blank's interest in hosting another Super Bowl.
 The stadium was also pursued as a possible bid for a venue of an upcoming FIFA World Cup.
 Kansas City-based architectural firm Populous released comprehensive plans for the proposed stadium in February 2011.
 Populous' early cost estimate for the project was US$700 million.
-According to the master plan, the stadium would have a regular capacity of 71,000, but can expand to 75,000 for special events such as the Super Bowl.
-It will also feature multiple club levels, suites and exhibition area.
+According to the master plan, the stadium would have a regular capacity of 71,000, but could expand to 75,000 for special events such as the Super Bowl.
+It would also feature multiple club levels, suites and exhibition area.

 In April 2012, Populous released a new price estimate of US$947.7 million, which was significantly higher than the previous proposal of US$700 million.
 In April 2012, The Atlanta Journal-Constitution reported that if a deal was reached, the new stadium's construction would be expected to begin in 2014, with the Falcons to begin regular-season play in 2017.
 The proposed location of the new stadium was a large parking lot in Atlanta's Vine City neighborhood, which was less than a mile north of the Georgia Dome's location.
 Once construction was complete, the Georgia Dome would subsequently be demolished.

 On August 24, The Atlanta Journal-Constitution reported that an official deal could be reached on the construction of a new stadium by the end of 2012.
 They also reported on September 10 that Atlanta mayor Kasim Reed said site improvements could likely bump the total cost to US$1.2 billion; however, that did not increase the actual building cost, which still remained at an estimated US$948 million.